 We can Drive Development With a Risk-First Perspective

-We have described a model of risk within software projects, looking some-thing like this:
+We have described a model of risk within software projects which looks like something similar to this:

 How do we take this further?

 One idea explored is the Risk Landscape: Although the software team can’t remove risk from their project, they can take actions that move them to a place in the Risk Landscape where the risks on the project are more favourable than where they started.